A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Methodology

 \subsection{Multi-scale time series analysis}

 Multi-periodicity fundamentally arises from different inherent properties within the time series.
 The local periodicity of TCS is an intrinsic property in tidal current time series.
 We can analyze time series at multiple scales.
 We can identify information in both time and frequency domains.
 The approach is used to identify local periodicity.
 Therefore, we use the improved wavelet to extract periods for multi-scale time series analysis.
 We present the process of extracting periods.
+In this work, Discrete Wavelet Transform (DWT) is used solely for decomposition and amplitude-based measurement to select dominant scales; no inverse transform or signal reconstruction is performed.

-Discrete Wavelet Transform (DWT) is first performed on the time series $\textbf{\textit{x}}^n$.
+DWT is first performed on the time series $\textbf{\textit{x}}^n$.
 The DWT uses a set of high-pass filters $h$ and low-pass filters $g$ to decompose the time series signal into different resolutions.
 As the decomposition levels increase, the frequency resolution of the original signal increases.
 At the $j$-th level, the outputs of the high-pass and low-pass filters are represented as detail coefficients $\textbf{\textit{cD}}^n_j$ and approximation coefficients $\textbf{\textit{cA}}^n_j$, respectively.
 The detail coefficients describe short-term changes in the series, while the approximation coefficients describe the long-term trends of the signal.
 The initial approximation is $\textbf{\textit{cA}}^n_0 = \textbf{\textit{x}}^n$.
 To obtain the $\textbf{\textit{cD}}^n_j$ and $\textbf{\textit{cA}}^n_j$ , the DWT operation at the $j$-th level is represented as:

-where $j = 1, 2$, $\text{DWT}(\cdot)$ denotes the execution of a single discrete wavelet transform, $*$ represents the convolution operation, and the selection of $h$ and $g$ depends on the wavelet basis $w$, a hyperparameter that needs optimization.
+where $j = 1, 2, ..., J$, $\text{DWT}(\cdot)$ denotes the execution of a single discrete wavelet transform, $*$ represents the convolution operation, and the selection of $h$ and $g$ depends on the wavelet basis $w$, a hyperparameter that needs optimization.